 Cycling in Austria

-Cycling is very popular in Austria, whether for travelling to work and school or as a leisure activity.
+Cycling is very popular in Austria, whether for travelling to work or school, or as a leisure activity.
 There are also many opportunities to explore Austria on a bicycle.
-Whether you prefer to ride in the city, in the mountains on a mountain bike or on a road bike, there is something for everyone.
-Austria's varied landscape means there are numerous options: cycling along the rivers, from lake to lake, in the mountains or in the flat east of the country.
+Whether you prefer to ride in the city or in the mountains; on a mountain bike or on a road bike; there is something for everyone.
+Austria's varied landscape means there are numerous options: cycling along the rivers, from lake to lake, in the mountains or in the flatter eastern regions of the country.

 Cycling in Vienna